AI assistant — not human

 | Time to Complete | 1-2 weeks (part-time) | 2-3 weeks (dedicated team) |

-An audit without remediation is a report that gathers dust.
-EPC Group delivers every audit with a prioritized remediation roadmap organized into three phases based on risk severity and implementation effort.
+An audit without remediation is just a report that gathers dust.
+EPC Group provides every audit with a clear remediation roadmap.
+This roadmap is organized into three phases:

 A comprehensive M365 tenant security audit examines six domains: identity and access management (Entra ID, MFA, Conditional Access), email security (anti-phishing, DMARC, safe attachments), data protection (sensitivity labels, DLP policies, sharing settings), endpoint management (Intune compliance, device policies), compliance posture (retention policies, audit logs, eDiscovery), and Copilot readiness (permission inheritance, oversharing).
 EPC Group's 47-Point Framework covers all six domains in a structured assessment that takes 2-3 weeks to complete.